ahgaylord/gel-microscopy-dataset-generator/README.md

 # Cite Me!

-If you use this software in your research, I would love a citation!
+If you use this software in your research, please cite us!
 The bibtex citation for this software is as follows:

     @software{      gel-microscopy-dataset-generator,
       title         = {Gel Microscopy Dataset Generator},